 I’ve been looking into the best ingredients for weight loss.
 Losing weight is not just about what you eat but, of course, this plays an important role.
-It’s not just the number of calories, however, as some foods have certain properties that actually help us to lose weight in other ways.
+It’s not just the number of calories, however, as some foods have certain properties that help us to lose weight in other ways.

 I was excited to find out that chiles are one of the best foods for weight loss.
 This is great as they are a potent anti-inflammatory too.
 The same capsaicin that provides the heat, and which has been shown to help arthritis sufferers, can also help with weight loss.

 Early studies have shown that just a sprinkle of cayenne pepper can help to burn fat faster and also suppress the appetite for fatty, salty and sweet foods.
 In this recipe, I’ve suggested mixing the dried chiles into the sun-dried tomato stuffing, but you could sprinkle some dried chiles over everything if you love the burn.